PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

     $ phpcs --config-set show_progress 1

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To show progress for a single run only, use the `-p` command line argument.

 ## Using colors in output by default
 By default, PHP_CodeSniffer will not use colors in progress or report screen output.
 To use colors in output by default, set the `colors` configuration option to `1`.

     $ phpcs --config-set colors 1

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To show colors for a single run only, use the `--colors` command line argument.

 > Note: When colors are being used by default, you can use the `--no-colors` command line argument to disable them for a single script run.